Properties of carbon up to 10 million kelvin from Kohn-Sham density functional theory molecular dynamics: Transport properties

 The calculated diffusion coefficients are shown in Fig.~\ref{fig5-diff}.
 In the upper panel, we show the diffusion coefficients derived from the SQDFT trajectories as colored circles for all considered isotherms.
 The values along each isotherm decrease only slightly with density, which can be assumed to be linear over the considered density range.
 The linear fits of the diffusion coefficients are illustrated as colored curves.
 From these fits, we obtain the diffusion coefficients along the Hugoniot curve, which are indicated by black crosses.

-In the lower panel, we show the temperature dependence of the diffusion coefficients obtained with SQDFT and VASP along the 10~g/cm$^3$ isochore.
-The values calculated with both Kohn-Sham DFT-MD codes at 100~kK and 200~kK agree within 5\%, respectively, which is more than sufficient given that the uncertainty of our values is about 15\%.
-All presented Kohn-Sham DFT-MD results follow the trend of the data presented in a comparative study by Grabowski \textit{et al.}\cite{Grabowski2020}, where the error bars indicate the spread of the predictions by the considered models and codes, which includes for example orbital-free MD and average atom models.
+In the lower panel, we show an Arrhenius plot of the diffusion coefficients obtained with SQDFT and VASP along the 10~g/cm$^3$ isochore.
+We find our results to behave fundamentally differently compared to the Arrhenius law $\mathrm{ln}(D) \sim E_A/(k_B T)$ that breaks down over large temperature scales and in high-temperature systems with thermal energies that are significantly higher than the activation energy $E_A$.
+Therefore, we study the temperature dependence of the carbon diffusion coefficients along the 10~g/cm$^3$ isochore with a fit of the form $\mathrm{ln}(D) \sim -\alpha \mathrm{ln}(1/T)$, which is equivalent to $D \sim T^{\alpha}$ that has been previously used in high-temperature studies~\cite{Ticknor2015}.
+This functional form gives the known limiting cases of the Einstein-Stokes fluid for $\alpha = 1.0$ and the Maxwell-Boltzmann gas for $\alpha = 0.5$.
+We find a best fit value of $\alpha=0.96$ considering the SQDFT and VASP results combined.
+The value is similar to the reported value of $\alpha=0.95$ for the heavy particles in hot dense HCNO plasmas considering temperatures up to 200~eV (2.32~MK)~\cite{Ticknor2015}.
+Hence, the Kohn-Sham DFT-MD data agree with the expected Einstein-Stokes trend indicating a fluid-like behavior of the carbon plasma despite the high temperatures.
+Our presented Kohn-Sham DFT-MD results in the lower panel of Fig.~\ref{fig5-diff} follow the trend of the data discussed in a comparative study by Grabowski \textit{et al.}\cite{Grabowski2020}, where the error bars indicate the spread of the predictions by the considered models and codes, which includes for example orbital-free MD and average atom models.
 Unfortunately, the datasets of the different approaches presented in that study are not available individually, so we cannot differentiate further.
 We can only compare directly to the mixed deterministic-stochastic DFT value at 10~g/cm$^3$ and 10~eV (116~kK) provided by White and Collins~\cite{White2020}, which is consistent with our calculations.

-The temperature dependence of the combined SQDFT and VASP Kohn-Sham DFT-MD results is studied with a fit of the form $D \sim T^{\alpha}$, which gives the known limiting cases of the Einstein-Stokes fluid for $\alpha = 1.0$ and the Maxwell-Boltzmann gas for $\alpha = 0.5$.
-We find a best fit value of $\alpha=1.09$ when we weigh all values equally.
-Putting a higher weight on the smaller temperatures, we obtain a best fit value $\alpha=1.01$ for the entire temperature range between 10~kK and 10~MK.
-Hence, the Kohn-Sham DFT-MD data agree with the expected Einstein-Stokes trend indicating a fluid-like behavior of the carbon plasma despite the high temperatures.
-Studying only the temperature range up to 1~MK, the data is best fit with $\alpha = 0.94$ considering no weighting of the individual values.
-This is very similar to the reported value of $\alpha=0.95$ for the heavy particles in hot HCNO plasmas considering temperatures up to 200~eV (2.32~MK)~\cite{Ticknor2015}.
+Additionally, we find the diffusion coefficients calculated with the two different Kohn-Sham DFT-MD codes at 100~kK and 200~kK agree within 5\%.
+This agreement is at the level expected given the statistical errors in the SQ DFT-MD results (Tab.~\ref{tab:eos}), comparable errors in the VASP DFT-MD results, and different pseudopotentials employed in the SQ and VASP calculations.